Sjwilhelms/septemberFormativeAssessment/README.md

 I will return to this problem

+### EXTERNAL RESOURCES

+I used Claude AI to summarise the Prevent guidance from the UK government's website.

+I had used w3 schools to create a full page background image (https://www.w3schools.com/howto/howto_css_full_page.asp)

+Although my code still looks a lot like that on w3, it has gone through a lot of iterations and my trials with unvalidated
+<div> elements have left me with a sense of authorship 🤣.

 ### FURTHER TESTING

 I have accessed the deployed product on Firefox and Chrome on PC and iPhone.
-It responds as expected.
+It responds as hoped.
+I have changed my screen orientation on mobile.